 Established in the early 30s and built opposite the railway station, this Art Deco hotel still has the air of elegance and gin on the terrace that it acquired in the heydays of British colonialism.
 While we don’t endorse the complex history of those times, the building itself remains beautiful, with spacious rooms and luxury amenities.
 And makes for a glorious stay in an otherwise chaotic Kuala Lumpur…

-The decoration isn’t the only luxury thing going on here; every guest is also assigned a butler.
+The decoration isn’t the only luxury thing happening here; every guest is also assigned a butler.
 Yup, you heard that right.
 Your butler will attend to your every need, whether it’s arranging taxis, booking tables or unpacking.
-So while he’s doing that, you can head to the cosy cocktail den, the King Cole Bar, for drinks.
+So while he’s doing that, you can head to the cozy cocktail den, the King Cole Bar, for drinks.
 There are many, many famous hotels in New York, but this one has to be one of the most opulent.

-The Ritz, Paris, is a by-word for glamour and luxury for good reason.
-An old favourite of Ernest Hemingway’s (rumour goes that he ‘liberated’ it at the end of the Second World War so he could get a drink), it reopened in 2016 after major four-year refurbishment more glitzy than ever.
+The Ritz, Paris, is a byword for glamour and luxury for good reason.
+An old favorite of Ernest Hemingway’s (rumor goes that he ‘liberated’ it at the end of the Second World War so he could get a drink), it reopened in 2016 after a major four-year refurbishment and more glitzy than ever.

-Our favourite part is the 1930s Fumoir – a former cigar bar – where you can enjoy the sumptuous surroundings with a perfectly-mixed cocktail in hand.
-With the impeccable décor, amazing service and Art Deco touches, it’s no wonder this is one of the most famous hotels in the world.
+Our favorite part is the 1930s Fumoir – a former cigar bar – where you can enjoy the sumptuous surroundings with a perfectly-mixed cocktail in hand.
+With the impeccable décor, amazing service, and Art Deco touches, it’s no wonder this is one of the most famous hotels in the world.

 From venerable London grandeur to ‘The Pink Palace’ on Sunset Boulevard, whose history is interwoven with Hollywood and its golden age.
 This is where all the stars came to sleep and play when they were filming, from Marilyn Monroe to Grace Kelly.
 Liz Taylor and Richard Burton even had their honeymoon here; The Eagles based their Hotel California on stories from the hotel.

 Drop everything because this is an actual castle.
-In the heart of the historic area of Quebec, the Château Frontenac’s 18 floors tower above the surrounding city complete with turrets, ornate gables and courtyards.
-The 611 rooms include suites themed in honour of world leaders such as Churchill, and notable people including Hitchcock and Celine Dion.
+In the heart of the historic area of Quebec, the Château Frontenac’s 18 floors tower above the surrounding city, complete with turrets, ornate gables and courtyards.
+The 611 rooms include suites themed in honor of world leaders such as Churchill and notable people, including Hitchcock and Celine Dion.

-The rest of the hotel doesn’t rest on its laurels and let the architecture do the talking, either; the service is superb and the dining options are varied and delicious.
-We loved the Wine and Cheese Bar, which feels cosy and olde-worlde with its dark wood and dim lighting.
+The rest of the hotel doesn’t rest on its laurels and let the architecture do the talking, either; the service is superb, and the dining options are varied and delicious.
+We loved the Wine and Cheese Bar, which feels cosy and old-world with its dark wood and dim lighting.
 Amazing facilities in a castle – what more could we ask for from a hotel?